tchaton/pytorch2lightning/README.md

 The repository will show you how to:
 * Convert a pure `PyTorch Convolutional Neural Network Classifier` trained on MNIST to [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning).
 * ExtendPure PyTorch trivially with Lightning best practice features.
+* Seamlessly scale your training in the cloud with [Grid.ai](https://www.grid.ai/) - No code changes

 ![Minst Dataset](https://miro.medium.com/max/800/1*LyRlX__08q40UJohhJG9Ow.png)